 Vitamins and minerals for the immune system, which Vitamins and minerals?
 Several Vitamins and minerals play key roles to improve your immune system to protect against certain infections, illnesses, inflammation, and probably some cancers .
-This article discusses the several boosting properties of various micronutrients such as vitamins and minerals for immune system.
+This article discusses the several boosting properties of various micronutrients such as vitamins and minerals for the immune system.

 The immune system defends individuals from infectious agents acquired either from noxious insults or the environment.
 When either one happens, our body depends on two pathways to defend itself: the innate and the adaptive; both initiate the immune response cells such as macrophages, lymphocytes, and polymorphonuclear cells and the up-regulation of blood-borne factors (such as cytokines and antibodies) .
 The immune functions are influenced by gender, age, level of exercise, alcohol consumption, smoking, stress, obesity, menstrual cycle, diet, and so on.
 Besides, obesity and overnutrition lessen your immunity.
 Also, you may read: How to improve immune system?